Theratyping

 Summary

-• If the lab tests show positive results, that information is shared with the drug's manufacturer.
+• If lab tests show that certain rare mutations respond to a CFTR modulator treatment, that information is shared with the drug's manufacturer.

-• The pharmaceutical company will use this information to help inform their own research into whether to submit an application to the U.S. Food and Drug Administration (FDA) to expand a drug to new mutations.
+• The pharmaceutical company will use this information to help inform their own research into whether to submit an application to the U.S. Food and Drug Administration (FDA) to expand the label for a drug to new mutations.

 Why Is Theratyping Important?